-Francis FitzGibbon QC is a highly regarded specialist criminal silk, with extensive experience in homicide, fraud, drugs cases and other serious crime.
+Francis FitzGibbon QC is a highly regarded specialist criminal silk, with extensive experience in homicide, fraud, drugs cases and other serious crime, and appeals.
 He has consistently featured as a leader in criminal law in Chambers & Partners Directory.

-Francis is a contributing author A Practitioner's Guide to the Law and Regulation of Financial Crime (Sweet & Maxwell 2011).
-He is a member of the Doughty Street Chambers management committee.
+Francis is a contributing author of A Practitioner's Guide to the Law and Regulation of Financial Crime (Sweet & Maxwell 2011).
 He sits as an Immigration Judge, which has enriched his understanding of human rights law.

 Francis hosts a legal blog, 'Nothing Like the Sun': ffgqc.wordpresss.com and he can also be found on Twitter: @ffgqc